Rosslare Harbour Lifeboat Station: Service awards

-Many of the Wexford crew transferred to Rosslare Harbour when it reopened in 1927, including James Wickham who had been coxswain since 1925.
-He had been awarded an RNLI silver medal for his part in the rescue of the survivors of the Mexico and the Fethard lifeboat in February 1914.
-On 20 October 1929 he earned a silver clasp to go with the medal for leading another rescue, saving five people from the wreck of the schooner Mountblairy.
-The Honorary Secretary at Rosslare, W. J. B. Moncas, often sailed with the lifeboat crew and was awarded a bronze medal for his part in the same rescue.
+Mark Devereux was a master pilot as well as a member of the lifeboat crew.
+He was awarded an RNIPLS silver medal after riding a horse into the water to rescue people from the schooner Mary after it was wrecked on 13 November 1840.
+On 18 September 1852 he was one of many people who launched boats to go to the aid of the Bhurtpoor which had run aground while carrying hundreds of emigrants to New Orleans.
+419 people were saved and Devereux was awarded silver clasp to go with his medal.
+He achieved a second silver clasp after launching the No. 2 lifeboat to save a man from the Teazer on 30 January 1865.

-The coxswain in 1954 was Richard Walsh.
-He was presented with a silver medal while William Duggan and Richard Hickey were awarded bronze medals for a difficult service on 27 and 28 November 1954.
-The World Concord, a tanker, broke in two.
-The Rosslare Harbour lifeboat saved the 7 people trapped on the fore section while the St Davids lifeboat saved the crew from the aft section.
+Coxswain Richard Walsh was presented with a silver medal, while William Duggan and Richard Hickey were awarded bronze medals, for a difficult service on 27 and 28 November 1954, when the tanker World Concord broke in two.
+The Rosslare Harbour lifeboat saved the seven people trapped on the fore section, while the lifeboat from in Wales saved the crew from the aft section.

-On 7 December 1978 the Notre Dame du Sacre Coeur sank.
-Richard McCormack was awarded a bronze medal for leading the rescue of the two crew members from this fishing boat.
+Second Coxswain Richard McCormack, was awarded the RNLI bronze medal, for leading the rescue on 7 December 1978, of the two crew members of the sinking fishing boat Notre Dame du Sacre Coeur.

 Another fishing boat was in trouble in rough seas on 5 November 2003.
-Coxswain Brendan Pitt saved the boat and its crew of five for which he received the 'Thanks of the Institution inscribed on Vellum'.
-He was also presented with a 'Framed Letter of Thanks signed by the Chairman' for his part in towing the Breaksea, a tanker, into harbour after it was prevented from running ashore by the Kilmore Quay lifeboat in a Force 8 storm on 26 March 2006.
+Coxswain Brendan Pitt saved the boat and its crew of five, for which he received the 'Thanks of the Institution inscribed on Vellum'.
+He was also presented with a 'Framed Letter of Thanks signed by the Chairman' for his part in towing the tanker Breaksea into harbour, after it was saved from running ashore by the Kilmore Quay lifeboat in a Force 8 storm on 26 March 2006.